In this topic:

 Cost: $39 for the Unibit step drill bit.

-Powder coating is a method of applying a decorative and protective finish to a wide range of materials and products that are used by both industries and consumers.
+Powder coating is a method of applying a protective finish to a wide range of materials and products that are used by both industries and consumers.
 The powder is a mixture of finely ground particles of pigment and resin that is sprayed onto the surface to be coated.
-The charged powder adheres to the electrically grounded surface until heated and fused into a smooth coating in a curing oven.
+The electrically charged powder adheres to the electrically grounded surface and is then heated and fused into a smooth coating in a curing oven.
 The result is a uniform, durable, high-quality and attractive finish.

 I had the three WSM pieces coated by Jeff Livingston of Superior Powder Coating in Santa Clara, California.
 I spent the afternoon in Jeff's shop watching the entire process from start to finish.